mavlink/MAVSDK-docs/en/guide/toolchain.md

 # Building C++ Apps

-The Dronecode SDK C++ library is written in C++11 and exposes C++11 interfaces such as `std::function`.
+The MAVSDK core C++ library is written in C++11 and exposes C++11 interfaces such as `std::function`.
 Therefore, applications using the library need to be C++11 or later as well.

 Applications can be built using your preferred build system, compiler and linker toolchain.
 The only requirement is that the build system must be able to locate the SDK C++ headers and libraries (installed as described [here](../contributing/build.md#install-artifacts)).